darrend/containerizedsqlserver/README.md

 2. Run `just rebuild` to bring up the environment and trigger the import/inspection script.
 3. The script will discard the current database by dropping the persistent volume inspect each backup, generate restore SQL, and attempt to restore databases automatically.

+### Sql Script Workflow

+1. Place your sql scripts in scripts/sql/DbName
+2. Run `just runsqlfiles DbName`
+3. The script will run the sql files in the directory against the named DB

 ### File Structure

 - `Justfile` — Task automation recipes.